 Public Way Committee

 Bartlett Tree Experts

-The Magnificent Mile Association Public Way Committee monitors conditions on the public right-of-way in the The Magnificent Mile Association area, with specific focus on North Michigan Avenue.
-This Committee encourages quality improvements to the public way, and monitors outdoor cafes, directional signage, bus shelters, newsboxes, etc. This Committee is also responsible for presenting the Annual The Magnificent Mile Association Beautification Awards, given each year to buildings along the Avenue with exceptional parkway plantings and exterior building conditions.
-This Committee is open to general The Magnificent Mile Association Membership.
+The Magnificent Mile Association Public Way Committee monitors conditions on the public right-of-way in the The Magnificent Mile Association district, with specific focus on North Michigan Avenue.
+This Committee encourages quality improvements to the public way, and monitors outdoor cafes, directional signage, bus shelters, newsboxes, etc. This Committee is also responsible for presenting the Annual Magnificent Mile Association Beautification Awards, given each year to buildings along the Avenue and properties in the surrounding neighborhoods with exceptional parkway plantings and exterior building conditions.
+This Committee is open to general Magnificent Mile Association Membership.
 I am interested in learning more about this committee.

 Traffic & Transportation Committee

 Big Bus Tours